Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 Is equipment breakdown coverage the same as a home warranty?

-No — they are fundamentally different products.
-Equipment breakdown coverage is an insurance endorsement added to your homeowners policy, and it covers sudden, accidental mechanical or electrical failures.
-A home warranty is a standalone service contract that covers failures due to wear and tear.
+No, they are fundamentally different products.
+Equipment breakdown coverage is an insurance endorsement added to your homeowners policy, and it covers sudden, accidental mechanical or electrical failures for $25 to $50 per year.
+A home warranty is a standalone service contract that covers failures due to wear and tear for $300 to $600+ per year, plus service fees.
 The two can complement each other, but they are not interchangeable.
-Learn more about how home warranties compare to insurance-based solutions.

 Does standard homeowners insurance cover appliance breakdowns?